Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/weight_paint/weights_menu.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Weights --> Normalize All`

-For each point, this tool makes sure that the sum of the weights across all Vertex Groups is equal to 1.
+For each point, this tool makes sure that the sum of the weights across all vertex groups is equal to 1.
-This tool normalizes all of the vertex groups, except for locked groups, which keep their weight values untouched.
+It normalizes all of the vertex groups, except for locked groups, which keep their weight values untouched.

 Lock Active
    Keep the values of the active group while normalizing all the others.